zathras/jovial_svg/README.md

   * The `style` tag for inline CSS and the `style=` attribute are supported to specify node attributes (not in Tiny - cf. s.
 6.2).
-  * However, contrary to the SVG specification, node attributes take precedence over stylesheet attributes (see
+  * However, contrary to the SVG specification, node attributes take precedence over stylesheet attributes -- see
     <a href="https://github.com/zathras/jovial_svg/issues/116">Issue
     116</a>.
   * CSS attributes that don't have a corresponding SVG attribute generally